Justin01Wu/JavaFrame/springBoot/README.md

 + @Autowired will get nullPointerException on static variables, even it didn't complain on the compiling.
     So you have to use instance variables
 + @AllArgsConstructor will automatically wire all instance variables without @Autowired when you have only one implementation
++ Spring bean must be marked as stereotype annotations: @Component or its children: @Repository, @Service, @Controller otherwise, it will complain
++ Spring used this order to initialize a bean:  constructor(can have parameter), setter, initiMethod(with @PostConstruct)

 ### security
 When security is enabled, many inner URL is blocked, we need to set exceptions for those URL.